2ndSightLab/ai-tracker/mistake-tracker.md

 See more about this project there: https://github.com/2ndSightLab/ai-tracker

+Timeline of what I've been able to accomplish and when I'm slowed down here: https://github.com/2ndSightLab/ai-tracker/blob/main/fixed.md

 The mistake tracker is a new part of the project added a few months in.
 This is not super scientific as it is hard to quantify.
 I'm just telling the model to increment the mistakes it's making +1 if it starts making a bunch of mistakes.